nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Setting a Contact as Unfavourite - `unfav`

-Helps to set a particular Student Contact as an Unfavourite, only if it was set as a Favourite earlier.
+Helps to set a particular Student Contact as an Unfavourite.

 Format: